-Rental and purchase of a CPAP
+Rental and purchase of a CPAP device

-After the initial three-month rental period for a CPAP device, the agency will purchase this device when the following documentation of clinical benefit is recorded in the client's file:
+After the initial three-month rental period for a CPAP device, the agency will consider purchasing this device for the client.

+Note: The provider must submit a purchase request to the agency.
+The following documentation of clinical benefit must be recorded in the client's file: